NeerajMohanty/applied-ai-projects/real_estate_apps/README.md

 - Closest grocery stores
 - Auto-written offer justification email using OpenAI

+Even with apps like HouseSigma showing sold prices, buyers and realtors still ask:

+- *Why* is this home priced this way?
+- Is there a **top-rated school** nearby?
+- How far is the **TTC or GO station**?
+- Is there a **grocery store** within reach?
+- Can I send a **quick, smart offer** without writing from scratch?
 All shown in one clean, simple view.

 🧱 How It’s Built (Architecture)